EcoDynForecast/DAPPER/README.md

 The approach uses the language R to initiate and analyze a simulation and uses Fortran to execute a simulation.
 We are assuming that you have R and a fortran compiler on your computer or cluster.

 The repository has the latest updates.
-If you are interested in the code used in Thomas et al. 2018 Ecological Applications, please download Tag 'Regional_Forecasting_Paper_2017'
+If you are interested in the code used in Thomas et al. 2018 Ecological Applications, please download Tag 'Regional_Forecasting_Paper_2017' (be sure to follow the README.md guide for that version)

 Please use the following citations to reference the DAPPER approach